falsaffa/stoplight-docs-v2/docs/1. Stoplight Platform/Getting Started/b. VCS.md

-# COnnecting your VCS Account
+# Connecting your VCS Account

 ## Github